-The number of U.S. workers filing new claims for jobless benefits rose last week but the number of people staying on the benefit rolls after collecting an initial week of aid fell for the first time since January, a government report showed on Thursday.
+WASHINGTON - The number of U.S. workers filing new claims for jobless benefits rose last week, government data showed on Thursday.

-Initial claims for state unemployment insurance rose 3,000 to a higher-than-expected seasonally adjusted 608,000, the Labor Department said.
-Analysts polled by Reuters were expecting claims to dip to 600,000 from a previously reported 601,000.
+Initial claims for state unemployment insurance rose to a seasonally adjusted 551,000 in the week ending September 26 from a revised 534,000 in the previous week.
+Analysts polled by Reuters were expecting claims of 530,000, which would have been unchanged from the previously reported figure.